cirosantilli/linux-kernel-module-cheat/README.md

 Each module comes from a C file under `kernel_module/`.
 For module usage do:

-    head *.c

-We use Buildroot's default kernel version, you can confirm it after build with:
+    head *. use Buildroot's default kernel version, you can confirm it after build with:

     grep BR2_LINUX_KERNEL_VERSION buildroot/.config